Riskified/dynamic-environment-docs/docs/getting-started/installation.md

 # Installation

-Provided you have your environment setup (per the [requirements page](requirements.md)), you can build and deploy the controller:
+Provided you have your environment setup (per the [requirements page](requirements.md)), you can generate manifests and deploy the controller:

-### Build and publish a _Docker_ image of the controller

-* Edit the project's `Makefile` and set the `IMG` variable to the correct name.

-      # For example (around line 50 of the makefile)
-      IMG ?= my-company/dynamicenv:latest

-* Build and push the image:

-      make docker-build docker-push

 ### Deploy using Kustomize

-You have to configure the same image as specified in the `Makefile`.
-Edit `$REPOSITORY_ROOT/config/manager/manager.yaml` and set `image` to the value specified above:
+Edit `$REPOSITORY_ROOT/config/manager/manager.yaml` and set `image` to the current version:

 ```yaml
 # ...